 "With this bill, we're putting a stamp on it: Florida is a technology leader in this country," said Ring, a Democrat from Margate and a former Yahoo executive.
 "We are truly, in this state, pioneering something that I believe will be a very significant trend."

 Ring said, if it becomes law, the computer-coding measure — which would take effect in the 2018-19 school year — would be the first of its kind in the country.
 He said "dozens of other states are looking at this."

-But critics of the proposal worry it could dilute students’ cultural education and place a burden on public schools that already lack adequate technology resources.
-The bill includes no funding to improve students’ access to computers at school, and Ring has maintained his proposal has no financial impact on districts.
+But critics of the proposal worry that it could dilute students' cultural education and place a burden on public schools that already lack adequate technology resources.
+The bill includes no funding to improve students' access to computers at school, and Ring has maintained his proposal has no financial impact on districts.